Holiday Marketing: 5 Small Business Holiday Marketing Tips

-1. Create holiday themed offers
+1. Create holiday-themed offers

-Use seasonal promotions to attract customers to your brick-and-mortar and online locations and increase sales through suggested tie-ins.
+Use seasonal promotions to attract customers to your in-person and online locations and increase sales through suggested tie-ins.
 These tie-ins should boost average sales and help cover the cost of promotional discounts and giveaways.

 2. Create a compelling story for your brand